Updated on September 25, 2017

 All members of this APA classification group were developed in Great Britain and have the characteristic white skin and usually white legs with a pinkish streak.
 Most of them tend to lay what would be considered a tinted egg (off-white).

 Cuckoo Scots Dumpy: We are most concerned that more flocks of this breed get established.
 They are a unique, stocky bird.
 The short legged gene is lethal so some birds will have longer legs.
 They are a typical Cuckoo pattern, docile and easy to handle.
 They lay a nice sized, tinted egg.
-Chicks $10.00 each (10) (SOLD OUT FOR 2016)
+While we will continue to maintain this breed, we are not sure when we will be offering them for sale again.
+The lack of genetic diversity has bottlenecked and we produce very few chicks.
+(SOLD OUT FOR THE ENTIRE 2018 SEASON)

 Redcaps: Unique old British breed, spangled red/brown black color.
 We are selecting for large size - something that is lost in most commercial strains.
 Egg color is tinted creamy white.
 They have a unique rose comb covered with large round points.
-Chicks $5.00 each (15) (SOLD OUT FOR 2016)
+Chicks $5.00 each (10)

 A general purpose fowl for eggs and meat.
 Hens are good setters and mothers.
 Orpingtons originated in the 1880's in England.
 Skin color is white.
 They all have a single comb with five points and lay a light brown egg.